GEORGIA'S FIRST PARISH

 Daily, trains rolled in and out of Sharon laden with cotton from surrounding plantations.
 It was a bustling community well into the early 20th century, but the onset of the boll weevil during and after 1915 decimated the cotton economy in Georgia and Sharon.
 Plantations were sold.
 People moved elsewhere.

 Over the course of the 20th century, the population of Sharon slowly dwindled, as did the number of Catholics there.
 In 2001, the Archdiocese of Atlanta downgraded Purification Church to station status under St. Joseph’s parish in Washington, its former station.
-In 2017, The Church of the Purification of the Blessed Virgin Mary was designated as The Heritage Center of the Purification of the Virgin Mary and placed under the Parish of the Cathedral of Christ the King.
+In 2017, The Church of the Purification of the Blessed Virgin Mary was designated as The Heritage Center of the Purification of the Virgin Mary.
+The church and both cemeteries are now maintained and operated by Purification Heritage Center.